abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 In **ALL CASES** a Pod Template is included, and acts as the base tier of management.

+**Note:**
+1) If you are coming directly from the previous tutorials (core), you may still be configured to use the `minidev` context.
+Switch to the `minikube` context before proceeding with the rest of the tutorials.

-**Note:** Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
+2) Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
 The clean-up commands will included after **Summary** section of the exercise.

 # Index